Skip to main content

 Wildlife sustainability and ecological restoration

-A multi-species plantation system supports ecological restoration and local wildlife across the farm.
-Species are selected for four ecological roles:
+A multi-species plantation system supports habitat, pollinators, soil structure, and local wildlife across the farm.

 AgroforestryGuavaberryCultural and ecological significance